-SFIL is a public development bank created on February 1, 2013, with the aim of guaranteeing stability in local public sector financing in France.
-Since May 2015, SFIL has refinanced major export credit agreements.
+Sfil is a public development bank created on February 1, 2013, with the aim of guaranteeing stability in local public sector financing in France.
+Since May 2015, Sfil has refinanced major export credit agreements.
 Since September 2020, CDC is Sfil’s reference shareholder.
 Sfil is part of the large public funding sector.

-SFIL is a 100% publicly-owned bank, having obtained approval from the French Prudential Supervision and Resolution Authority (ACPR).
-The French government is the principal shareholder, with a 75% stake in its capital, the remainder being owned by Caisse des Dépôts et Consignations (20%) and La Banque Postale (5%).
+Sfil is a 100% publicly-owned bank, having obtained approval from the French Prudential Supervision and Resolution Authority (ACPR).

 – Exclusively public ownership (which may be the State, a large region, the local public sector, etc.).

 – Acting within the framework of a public mandate that specifies the public policy missions entrusted to the institution.

 – No objectives in terms of maximising profits or market share, however their moderate profitability should be sufficient to ensure the sustainability of their business model.

 The EAPB’s role is to represent the interests of the public development banks and to explain their role and the specific features of their operation, particularly to European institutions, professional organisations and the general public.
 Furthermore, the association enables its members to exchange best practices and share information.